 Natural Organic Solvent Extraction Technology

-Traditionally, rosin and turpentine are extracted using environmentally unfriendly and labour intensive processes.
-For example, many production processes employ the use of the environmentally and physically dangerous chemical, Hexane.
+Traditionally, rosin and turpentine are extracted using either labour intensive processes or industrial processes which employ the use of the environmentally and physically dangerous chemical, such as hexane or caustic soda and sodium sulphides or sulphuric acid.

 Crude Tall Oil